danielronalds/cptc/README.md

 Options:
-  --help       -h      Print this menu and exit --version    -v      Print the version number and exit --verbouse   -v      Print what is copied
+  --help       -h      Print this menu and exit --version    -V      Print the version number and exit --verbouse   -v      Print what is copied
   --pause      -p      Pauses exiting of the program until ENTER is pressed